 By respecting tradition and adding a little innovation into the distilling method, Brenne was born.

 Allison distributed the first bottles of Brenne in 2012 via Citi Bike, cycling around Manhattan to place the product on the shelves of the city’s top establishments and retailers.
 The first shipment of Brenne Estate Cask, the flagship expression known for its creamy, floral, and fruity profile, sold out within two months.
 Over the next few years, Allison expanded distribution to 35 states and throughout France.
 In 2015, Allison introduced her second expression, Brenne Ten, a limited-edition annual release that takes on a drier and spicier taste due to its age, higher proof, and barrel management.
 Only about 300 cases of this ten-year-old whisky are available each year.

 Awards & Recognition

-In 2017 and 2018, Allison was named World Whisky Brand Ambassador of the Year by Whisky Magazine’s Icons of Whisky, USA, becoming the first woman to receive the award.
-Additionally, Brenne received two World Whiskies awards in 2016 and 2017, furthering the global recognition of this new taste experience within the single malt category.
+In 2017, 2018, and 2021, Allison was named World Whisky Brand Ambassador of the Year by Whisky Magazine’s Icons of Whisky, USA, becoming the first woman to receive the award and the only three-time recipient of this honor.
+Additionally, Brenne has received multiple World Whiskies awards in 2016, 2017, 2020, and 2021, furthering the global recognition of this new taste experience within the single malt category.